AstarNetwork/astar-docs/docs/nodes/collator/secure_setup_guide/node_monitoring.md

 ## Installation

 Make sure you download the latest releases.
 Please check [Prometheus](https://prometheus.io/download/), [Process exporter](https://github.com/ncabatoff/process-exporter/releases), and [Grafana](https://grafana.com/grafana/download) download pages.
-We will do our best to keep this guide updated but it wouldn't hurt to check if you are installing the latest versions.
+We will continue to update this guide but recommend that you verify that you are installing the latest versions.

-Installation of these packages goes in 7 steps:
+There are 7 steps to install these packages:

 * Download
 * Extract